mattermost/mattermost-handbook/operations/research-and-development/product/release-process/bug-fix-release.md

     - Post a reminder to devs in the Release Discussion channel of the the code complete date with a list of open bugs and PRs [see example](https://community.mattermost.com/core/pl/coggyys9atg7fqyam81q3gkmoo)
     - Ask PMs and dev leads if there are any notable breaking changes or deprecated features in the release
     - Update [Upgrade Guide](https://docs.mattermost.com/administration/important-upgrade-notes.html) with any special notes for upgrading to the new version
-    - Ask PMs to review the Jira tickets remaining in the current release fix version and push those that won't make it to the next fix version
+    - Review the Jira tickets remaining in the current release fix version and push those that won't make it to the next fix version
     - Ask PMs and Tech writer to complete release documentation by T-2 deadline.
 [Example request](https://community.mattermost.com/core/pl/w4oobh4zpigsfbqskx5ix5jgxo)
+    - Prepare bullet points and release headline for release announcement.
+Share for to work on.
+[Refer to the process here](https://handbook.mattermost.com/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements)
 3. Leads:
     - Finalize roadmap for next release, and identify planned marketing bullet points
-4. Marketing:
-    - Prepare bullet points and release headline for release announcement.
-Release Manager to review the outline (benefits and order of major features) with PMs before sending to Justin to work on.
-[Refer to the process here](https://handbook.mattermost.com/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements)
-    - Start drafting blog post, tweet, and email for the release announcement

 ### E. (T-minus 12 working days) Code Complete